 Molasses comes from sugarcane.
 Sugarcane juice that has been boiled done to form a thick syrup which is simply a syrup made from the pure sugarcane juice.

-Pomegranate molasses is made from the juice of the Pomegranate, which contains rather large quantities of natural sugar.
-Add to that, a little sugar as we know it and boil it down with the juice of the pomegranate and it becomes a beautiful syrup.
+Add to that, a little sugar as we know it, and boil it down with the juice of the pomegranate and it becomes a beautiful syrup.

-If boiled too long, however, it will become too thick to pour.
-Almost like tar.
-Timing will be important in the making of your own pomegranate molasses.
+If boiled too long, however, it will become too thick to pour, almost like tar.

 Pomegranate Fact Or Myth

 It is said that every pomegranate fruit has exactly the same amount of seeds, 613.
-Crazy, right?
-Repetitive numeral patterns are found all throughout nature.

-The correlation of seeds in a pomegranate had symbolism in Judaism and the Old Testament of the Bible.
 In the practices of numerology (adding all numbers to a single number), 613 becomes the number 1, which most often is thought to symbolize God, or the universe.
-Let’s just say that pomegranate must be the fruit of the gods!

 Making Pomegranate Molasses